symverse-lab/V3/docs/pqc-and-blockchain-introduction.md

 - NIST FIPS 205 — SLH-DSA
 - NIST PQC standardization materials for Falcon / future FN-DSA (FIPS 206 in development)
 - The Falcon submitter specification and reference materials for Falcon-512 and Falcon-1024 size data
+- NIST PQC security evaluation criteria and FAQ materials for the meaning of Security Categories 1–5

 For SLH-DSA, the private-key byte sizes are derived from the standardized private-key structure defined in FIPS 205.